The aim of this article is to empower you to limit your own plastic footprint when travelling, and to feel proud to do so, in simple ways.

 7. Beach cleans

 On one beach in Indonesia last year I collected over 100 straws in under 20 minutes, along with plastic toothbrushes, water bottles and sanitary products.
 Not only does cleaning beaches physically remove that waste from the environment and limit the harm it can have, but this particular clean up got the attention of locals, some of whom joined in as well.
-I was even given a paper napkin rose made by one local chap – whether it was because he was grateful for my beach cleaning efforts or just fancied me I’ll never know, although judging by how red he went and how much his mates teased him, I suspect the latter.
 I find beach cleans always re-stoke my plastic-free fires as well; after a few minutes of picking up unnecessary single use items in areas where turtles hatch in Barbados, I suddenly wanted a straw in my drink even less.

 8. Bamboo Toothbrush

-This is a good one for every day living, but particularly for travelling if you normally have an electric toothbrush and are looking for something smaller to travel with – bamboo toothbrushes often have nylon bristles which aren’t compostable, but the handles are compostable and light, and they look helluva cool too.
+This is a good one for every day living, but particularly for travelling if you normally have an electric toothbrush and are looking for something smaller.
+Be aware – Bamboo toothbrushes often have nylon bristles which aren’t compostable.
 You can get one on the Surfers Against Sewage shop.

 9. Sanitary wear

 One of my favourite topics of conversations!
-Much to the dismay of pretty much all my male friends (although less so the more they get used to hearing about it!).
+Much to the dismay of pretty much all my male friends.
 Ladies – get a Mooncup.
 For the love of all things convenient, safe and empowering, get a Mooncup.

 Travelling light is such a joy; having half your backpack stuffed with bulky sanitary towels or tampons is not.
 Having to pay £10 for an imported pack of tampax in a foreign country is not cool, nor is finding yourself in a country where tampons are just not used and being unable to surf for a week.
 Menstrual cups eliminate all plastic waste from your periods, are incredibly convenient, and save a heap of money.
 They can be understandably a little daunting at first, and I would really recommend trialling it a few times before relying on it to travel with (took me 3 months to get used to mine; I’m so glad I persevered), but now I don’t even have to think twice about travelling or surfing with my period abroad.
 Total life changer, and no toxic plastic waste to try and dispose of in a country that isn’t set up to deal with that.
 Mooncup have excellent support if you’re struggling to get the hang of it, please ladies, give it a good go at least.